SentinelOne (S)

 While reported revenue for a software company can include low-margin items like implementation fees, annual recurring revenue (ARR) is a sum of the next 12 months of contracted revenue purely from software subscriptions, or the high-margin, predictable revenue streams that make SaaS businesses so valuable.

-SentinelOne’s ARR punched in at $948.1 million in Q1, and over the last four quarters, its growth was fantastic as it averaged 28.1% year-on-year increases.
+SentinelOne’s ARR punched in at $1 billion in Q2, and over the last four quarters, its growth was fantastic as it averaged 26.2% year-on-year increases.
 This performance aligned with its total sales growth and shows that customers are willing to take multi-year bets on the company’s technology.
 Its growth also makes SentinelOne a more predictable business, a tailwind for its valuation as investors typically prefer businesses with recurring revenue.
+SentinelOne Annual Recurring Revenue

 7. Enterprise Customer Base

-This quarter, SentinelOne reported 1,459 enterprise customers paying more than $100,000 annually, an increase of 48 from the previous quarter.
-That’s a bit fewer contract wins than last quarter and quite a bit below what we’ve observed over the previous year, suggesting its sales momentum with new enterprise customers is slowing.
-It also implies that SentinelOne will likely need to upsell its existing large customers or move down market to maintain its top-line growth.
+This quarter, SentinelOne reported 1,513 enterprise customers paying more than $100,000 annually, an increase of 54 from the previous quarter.
+That’s quite a bit more contract wins than last quarter but also quite a bit below what we’ve observed over the previous year.
+This indicates the company is optimizing its go-to-market strategy to reinvigorate growth.

 8. Customer Acquisition Efficiency